glev1/credit-service/README.md

 ## Dataset

-You can access the dataset in [Kaggle - Give me Some Credit](https://www.kaggle.com/c/GiveMeSomeCredit/data)
+You can access the dataset at [Kaggle - Give me Some Credit](https://www.kaggle.com/c/GiveMeSomeCredit/data)

 ## Application Structure